Kwarto/simp-calc/README.md

 # Python Functions & Variables
-The project is done only with functions and variables first
+The project is done only with functions and variables first It will be updated as we move on to our next topic that Conditionals - if, elsif, else, or, ==, switch,

 # This project is beginner friendly and open source you can clone
 # Because every line of code comes with explanation